-KBC Global Limited ("the Company") CIN: having L45400MH2007PLC174194, together with its subsidiary collectively referred to as ("the Group"), is engaged primarily business of real in the estate construction. development, civil contracts (EPC) and other related activities.
-The Company is a public company, incorporated domiciled in India having its registered office at 2nd Floor, Gulmohar Status, Above Business Bank, Samarth Nagar, Nashik - 422005, Maharashtra, India.
+KBC Global Limited ("the Company") having CIN: L45400MH2007PLC174194, together with its subsidiary collectively referred to as ("the Group"), is engaged primarily in the business of real estate construction, development, civil contracts (EPC) and other related activities.
+The Company is a public listed company, incorporated and domiciled in India having its registered office at 2nd Floor, Gulmohar Status, Above Business Bank, Samarth Nagar, Nashik - 422005, Maharashtra, India.
 The Company.
 The equity shares of the Company are listed on The Bombay Stock Exchange Limited (BSE) and The National Stock Exchange of India Limited (NSE).